Client:

 Caroline Reeves

-Armed with a handful of Sharpie markers and a blank sheet of paper, I set out to create a career path poster for a partnership between Chris Paul, College Track, and Sharpie.
+Armed with a handful of Sharpie markers and a blank 11" × 17" sheet of paper, I set out to create a career-path poster for a partnership between Chris Paul, College Track, and Sharpie.

-(Note: The linked video was produced by Sharpie and The Player’s Tribune.
-Although we didn’t create the video, it captures the energy and connection students felt engaging with the poster.)
+Note: The linked video was produced by Sharpie and The Players’ Tribune.
+We didn’t create the video, but it captures the energy and connection students had with the poster.

 Client: